Reward Teaching for Federated Multi-armed Bandits: TWL: A More Adaptive Extension

 The general performance of TWL can be similarly analyzed as that of TAL in Sec.~\ref{sec:tal_analysis}.
 The following result establishes the performance guarantee for UCB1 clients. \begin{theorem}[TWL with UCB1 clients] For TWL with $\gamma_1 = 1$ and $\gamma_2 = 0$, if all clients run UCB1 locally and $\mu_{\dagger,m}\neq 0$ for all $m\neq [M]$, it holds that

 \end{theorem}

-The above guarantees can be interpreted in similar ways as those of TAL in Thm.~\ref{thm:tal_UCB}.
-More importantly, it is noted that with UCB1 clients, TWL strictly outperforms TAL w.r.t. both criteria since the dependency on the minimum gap $\Delta_{\min}$ is replaced by arm-dependent gaps $\Delta_{k}\geq \Delta_{\min}$, which comes precisely from its adaptive design.
+{The above guarantees can be interpreted in similar ways as those of TAL in Thm.~\ref{thm:tal_UCB}, i.e., one part from learning the global optimal arm and the other part from guiding agents towards it.
+More importantly, it is noted that with UCB1 clients, TWL strictly outperforms TAL w.r.t. both criteria since the dependency on the minimum gap $\Delta_{\min}$ is replaced by arm-dependent gaps $\Delta_{k}\geq \Delta_{\min}$, which comes precisely from its adaptive design.}

 \begin{remark} For $\varepsilon$-greedy clients, with $\gamma_1 = \gamma_2 = 0$, the same performance guarantee as Thm.~\ref{thm:tal_epsilon} can be established for TWL because the active and non-active arms are not distinctly treated under this specification, which degrades TWL to TAL.
 However, experimental results show that better empirical performance is achieved with $\gamma_1 = 1$ and $\gamma_2 = 0$, whose theoretical analyses are left open for future works. \end{remark}